-The work presented here is the continuation of another one [10], where the algorithms where presented and its behaviour deeply analized on static environments.
+One possible application of this work is oriented towards virtual societies where the social component is crucial for their subsistence.
+The work presented here is the continuation of another one [10], where the algorithms were presented and their behaviour deeply analyzed on static environments.
 However, most of the examples of usage of multi-agent systems are done in dynamic environments, therefore the analysis of the algorithms in dynamic environments is necessary.